-- Complete the admissions procedure for Cox College. - Complete and submit program specific BSDI application. - Students must select an area of specialization CTI, DMS, DMS-Echo, IRI, MRI, or Healthcare Leadership.
+- Complete the admissions procedure for Cox College. - Complete and submit program specific BSDI application. - Students must select an area of specialization CTI, DMS, DMS-Echo, MRI, or Healthcare Leadership.
 BSDI-Completion students do not choose an area of specialization.

-- o All specialty imaging courses begin in the fall.
-Applications are due April 1. - o BSDI Completion Track students and Healthcare Leadership specialty students may enter the program in any semester.
-Applications due April 1 or November 15. - Application process for CTI, MRI, IRI, DMS, and DMS- Echocardiography specialty program tracks require two personal references, all college transcripts, a copy of the student's imaging licensure card, and the job shadowing form documenting 32 hours of job shadowing (DMS and MRI primary pathway only).
+- MRI, DMS, and DMS-Echo specialty imaging pathways begin in the fall.
+Applications are due April 1. - CT specialty imaging pathway begins in both fall and spring semesters with applications due April 1 and November 15 respectively. - Students entering the BSDI Completion or Healthcare Leadership track may enter the program in any semester.
+Applications due April 1 or November 15. - Application process for CTI, MRI, DMS, and DMS- Echocardiography specialty program tracks require two personal references, all college transcripts, a copy of the student's primary imaging licensure card if applicable, and the job shadowing form documenting 16 hours of job shadowing (DMS and MRI primary pathway only).
 Job shadowing must be completed by March 1 to ensure this requirement is completed by the April 1 application deadline. - Credentialed in primary imaging modality (such as Radiography, Sonography [RDMS, RDCS, RVT, ARRT(S)], RCS, RVS, MRI, Nuclear Medicine, or Radiation Therapy) or have met the required prerequisites for admission into a primary pathway prior to beginning of BSDI program.
-All DMS-Echocardiography applicants must have taken and passed the SPI registry prior to the beginning the BSDI program. - Minimum 3.0 GPA in imaging program or academic degree. - Candidates that have received declined status into the BSDI program twice are not eligible to reapply.
+All DMS-Echocardiography applicants must have taken and passed the SPI registry prior to beginning the program. - Minimum 3.0 GPA in imaging program or academic degree. - Candidates that have received declined status into the BSDI program twice for any credentialing pathway are not eligible to reapply.
 Declined status does not include those given alternate status.